Community Supported Agriculture (CSA) Programs Serving Watauga County

 Flower Shares are offered weekly for the months of May–September.
 Pick-up at their nursery in Zionville on Wednesday or Thursday evening or in Boone at the High Country Food Hub on Wednesday.
-For more information, visit their website or email them at email@example.com.
+For more information, email them at email@example.com.

 Certified organic offering a half share for $360, and a full share for $510.

 You may pick up on Tuesdays at the farm in Vilas between noon and 6 p.m.
-Sign-up form located on their website, to be sent in with payment.
 Email: firstname.lastname@example.org

 Please let us know if there are other CSA programs that we have missed. email@example.com